This page of the site lists some stats about the domain, and some accounts of its history.

 Most of the sub-0.5% countries give me less than 30 hits each month.
 If your country isn't listed, then chances are you're all alone out there!

 The most common website providing a link to this domain is pbnation.com.
-Other sites include wikipeida.org (paintball marker pages), assorted magazine websites, and other varied online forums.
+Other sites include wikipeida.org (paintball marker pages), assorted magazine websites, and other various online forums.
 The rest of the referrals are through e-mail, or saved internet pages on harddrive.

 Site History: